elichai/kaspa-miner/README.md

     -h, --help                    Prints help information
         --mine-when-not-synced    Mine even when kaspad says it is not synced, only useful when passing `--allow-submit- block-when-not-synced` to kaspad  [default: false]
+        --no-gpu                  Disable GPU miner [default: false]
         --testnet                 Use testnet instead of mainnet [default: false] -V, --version                 Prints version information
+        --workload-absolute       The values given by workload are not ratio, but absolute number of nonces [default: false]

 OPTIONS:
-        --devfund <devfund-address>            Mine a percentage of the blocks to the Kaspa devfund [default: Off] --devfund-percent <devfund-percent>    The percentage of blocks to send to the devfund [default: 1] -s, --kaspad-address <kaspad-address>      The IP of the kaspad instance [default: 127.0.0.1] -a, --mining-address <mining-address>      The Kaspa address for the miner reward -t, --threads <num-threads>                Amount of miner threads to launch [default: number of logical cpus] -p, --port <port>                          Kaspad port [default: Mainnet = 16111, Testnet = 16211]
+        --cuda-device <cuda-device>...
+Which CUDA GPUs to use [default: all] --devfund <devfund-address>            Mine a percentage of the blocks to the Kaspa devfund [default: kaspa:pzhh76qc82wzduvsrd9xh4zde9qhp0xc8rl7qu2mvl2e42uvdqt75zrcgpm00]
+        --devfund-percent <devfund-percent>    The percentage of blocks to send to the devfund [default: 1] -s, --kaspad-address <kaspad-address>      The IP of the kaspad instance [default: 127.0.0.1] -a, --mining-address <mining-address>      The Kaspa address for the miner reward -t, --threads <num-threads>                Amount of miner threads to launch [default: number of logical cpus] --opencl-device <opencl-device>...
+Which OpenCL GPUs to use (only GPUs currently. experimental) [default: none]
+    -p, --port <port>                          Kaspad port [default: Mainnet = 16111, Testnet = 16211]
+        --workload <workload>...
+Ratio of nonces to GPU possible parrallel run [defualt: 16]
 ```

 To start mining you just need to run the following: